stephenverderame/cpp_book/src/functional/functional_types.md

 # Tuple

 Like `std::array`, `std::tuple` is a fixed size container, but the difference is it can hold different types.
-A tuple can be created by enumerating the values in its constructor or using one of the following:
+A tuple can be created by enumerating the values it will store in its constructor or using one of the following:

 * `std::tie()`
     * Creates a tuple of lvalue references
 * `std::make_tuple()`
     * General usage way to make a tuple.
-Same idea as `std::bind`, arguments are copy or move constructed
+Same idea as `std::bind`, arguments are copy or move constructed.
 * `std::forward_as_tuple()`
-    * Creates a tuple of references, lvalue references if the argument is an lvalue, rvalue references if its an rvalue.
+    * Creates a tuple of references, lvalue references if the argument is a lvalue, rvalue references if it's a rvalue.

 Accessing a tuple uses `std::get`, which takes either a type or index as the template argument.
 Therefore, you can only use `std::get` if you know the type or index you want to get at compile time.
-We can use the template `std::tuple_size_v<T>` to get the size of a tuple and we can use `std::tuple_element_t<I, Tuple>` to get the type of index `I` of tuple `Tuple`.
+We can use the template `std::tuple_size_v<T>` to get the size of a tuple, and we can use `std::tuple_element_t<I, Tuple>` to get the type of index `I` of tuple `Tuple`.

 ```C++
 std::tuple<int, char, double> myTuple{5, 'c', 83.0};